aiondemand/aiod-rail/backend/README.md

 ### Fill some toy data into the database

+*Note: These scripts doesn't currently work as they haven't been updated to the current RAIL version.*

 Execute Python script found on the path: `dev-scripts/experiments/create_experiment_template.py` that creates one ExperimentTemplate that will be stored in MongoDB database.